eclipse-archived/ceylon-lang.org/documentation/reference/interoperability/erasure.md

 The Ceylon compiler *reifies* Ceylon types.
 This means it stores the full type information, including generic type parameters within the compiled code.
-It does this using Java [annotations](../annotations) (with runtime retention, obviously).
+It does this using Java annotations (with runtime retention).
 This is why it doesn't matter that the mappings in the table below are not one-to-one: The Ceylon compiler and runtime can always inspect the annotations to determine detailed (Ceylon) type information.